provrb/Logicgate-Rootkit/docs/README.md

 multiple vulnerabilities to create a sophisticated piece of malware, and my explanation on how to prevent these vulnerabilities._

 ## Summary
-This project is a remote access Trojan-ransomware that uses both TCP and UDP sockets for communication.
+This project is a remote access Trojan-Ransomware that uses both TCP and UDP sockets for communication.
 The payload is inside of a DLL that impersonates Microsoft's legitimate "mlang.dll" to bypass UAC and escalate privileges when paired with a System32 mock directory alongside DLL hijacking.